engineblog/gatsby-casper-blog/content/posts/npm-installs/index.md

 `npm install gatsby-plugin-sharp gatsby-plugin-manifest`

-This install completes successfully, and now we can attempt to install the remaining packages:
+This install completes successfully, and now we can attempt to install the remaining packages (because the installation was interrupted when `sharp` failed):

 `npm install`